These are a few of my favourite things

 Ever wondered what life was like for the people who worked in Nova Scotia’s mines?
 At Glace Bay’s Miners Museum, you can explore reconstructed homes and a general store that tell the stories of miners and their families.
 You can descend into a coal mine beneath the museum, on a tour led by a retired miner.
 Then enjoy a meal at the Miners Village Restaurant, and a concert by the famed group The Men of the Deeps.
 This is one of the most poignant stops in Cape Breton, and shouldn’t be missed!

 Fortress of Louisbourg

 Another experience not to be missed is the magnificent reconstruction (often from original building foundations) of an 18th-century French colonial town, the Fortress of Louisbourg.
 This site will take your breath away, and it deserves the better part of a day if you can spare it.
-Explore the meticulously recreated buildings, speak with servants, sailors and fishermen in costume, taste freshly baked bread, and even fire a musket (well worth the extra fee, trust me).
+Explore the meticulously recreated buildings.
+Speak with servants, sailors and fishermen in period costume.
+Taste freshly baked bread, and even fire a musket (well worth the extra fee, trust me).